Unobtainiumrock/assessment/README.md

 ## Output Files

+**note I left those there for your convenience, but feel free to delete and re-run to generate them again**

 - `original.html`: The downloaded form template
 - `form_mapping.json`: The OpenAI-generated field mappings
 - `processed_form.html`: The final form with all fields populated